 How does this post help me grow in Christ?

-Matt.
-5:28 says to stop at the lusting stage.
+Matthew 5:28 says to stop at the lusting stage.

 Illustration: At the lusting stage your plane has touched down in “Adultery Land,” and you are about to disembark.
 Stay on the plane and taxi to the runway and then takeoff, right now!
 Don’t allow the lust to come to its full fruition–bodily sex, which has real-world, relational impact and damage.
 The previous stages can damage relationships as well if they are continuous, so stay on the plane and leave!